HM, warden and teachers file affidavits in HC not to ill-treat students | Education

 The HC then directed the teachers to treat the students as their children.

 ''We request the institution authorities to ensure proper counselling to the children through the doctors with all human touch.
-Either the Headmistress or warden or the teachers shall not utter any word with would hurt the children and treat them like their own children and encourage the students to continue their studies and become good citizens of this country,'' the division bench of Justice B Veerappa and Justice KS Hemalekha said in their recent judgement.
+Either the Headmistress or warden or the teachers shall not utter any word which would hurt the children and treat them like their own children and encourage the students to continue their studies and become good citizens of this country,'' the division bench of Justice B Veerappa and Justice K S Hemalekha said in their recent judgement.

 The court also had a word of advice for the students.